Probing orbits of stellar mass objects deep in galactic nuclei with quasi-periodic eruptions: Constraints on the parameters of the emission model and the flare timing model

 \section{Constraints on the parameters of the emission model and the flare timing model}

 Fig.~\ref{fig:eg_corner} displays the posterior corner plot of the plasma ball model parameters for the second flare in XMM 5.
 In Fig.~\ref{fig:evolution}, we show the evolution of the plasma ball size $R(t)$ and the effective temperature $T_{\rm eff}(t)$, and its spectral evolution in the best-fit model of the second flare in XMM5.
-Around the peak of the QPE luminosity, the plasma ball effective temperature is $\approx 1$ keV, which is much higher than the observed value.
+Around the peak of the QPE luminosity, the plasma ball effective temperature is $\approx 0.5$ keV, which is about higher than the observed value by a factor of $2\sim 3$, though the uncertainty in the initial temperature is large (see Fig.~\ref{fig:eg_corner}).
 This tension implies the limitation of the simple expanding plasma ball emission model.
 This is one of the reasons we consider an alternative phenomenological model for fitting the QPE light curves.

 Fig.~\ref{fig:obt_corner} displays the posterior corner plot of the EMRI orbital parameter constrained by the flare starting times $t_0^{(k)}$ shown in Table~\ref{tab:t_0_P_QPO}.
 All the angles defining the orbital plane orientation and the los direction are not well constrained saturating their priors, but the posteriors of the intrinsic orbital parameters yield import clues of the EMRI formation history as explained the Summary section.